LyFl0w/SkyBlock/README.md

     - disk : 200$ -> sell
     - mob head : 300 $ -> sell

+- add json file for create and configure challenge and island upgrade

 - add in challenge
     - challenge of upgrade island (sync for every player of island in the current moment (offline or online))